flutter/website/src/testing/native-debugging.md

 To debug native Android code, you need a Flutter app that contains Android code.
-In this section, you learn how to connect the Dart and Gradle debuggers to your app.
+In this section, you learn how to connect the Dart, Java, and Kotlin debuggers to your app.
 You don't need VS Code to debug both Dart and Android code.
 This guide includes the VS Code instructions to be consistent with the Xcode and Visual Studio guides.